-The architect Kengo Kuma was assigned to design the Nezu Museum in Minamiaoyama in Tokyo.
-One of our shops Time & Style Existence (currently Time & Style House Storage) is located next to the museum.
-Knowing that Kuma would design the neighboring museum, we talked to the person in charge in his office and the museum staff with the desire to make furniture for them.
+The architect Kengo Kuma was assigned to redesign the Nezu Museum in Minami Aoyama in Tokyo.
+One of our stores Time & Style Atmosphere is located next to the museum.
+Knowing that Kuma would redesign the neighboring museum, we talked to the person in charge in his office and the museum staff with the desire to make furniture for them.
 This chair is the result of those conversations.
 Our relationship with Kuma deepened over time, and we have been manufacturing furniture for many architectural projects.

 The chair Kuma designed for the museum was simple.
 The thin, flat seat has a backrest that traces a gentle arc, and stretching from the thin seat are four thin legs, the inner sides of which are chamfered so that they appear sensitive.
 It seemed structurally hard to make this chair of wood, so the only option left was to secure strength by adding a structure of invisible joints.